antlr/antlr5/README.md

 ## The Definitive ANTLR 4 Reference

+_Given the fact that work on ANTLR 5 is at a very early stage, there is currently no material about ANTLR 5.
+However ANTLR 5 is based on the amazing work done in ANTLR 4, and it follows many of the ideas introduced by ANTLR 4.
+For this reason it makes sense to study the existing material on ANTLR 4._

 Programmers run into parsing problems all the time.
 Whether it’s a data format like JSON, a network protocol like SMTP, a server configuration file for Apache, a PostScript/PDF file, or a simple spreadsheet macro language—ANTLR v4 and this book will demystify the process.
 ANTLR v4 has been rewritten from scratch to make it easier than ever to build parsers and the language applications built on top.
 This completely rewritten new edition of the bestselling Definitive ANTLR Reference shows you how to take advantage of these new features.

 You can buy the book [The Definitive ANTLR 4 Reference](http://amzn.com/1934356999) at amazon or an [electronic version at the publisher's site](https://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference).

 You will find the [Book source code](http://pragprog.com/titles/tpantlr2/source_code) useful.

-## Additional grammars
+## Additional grammars (for ANTLR 4)

-[This repository](https://github.com/antlr/grammars-v5) is a collection of grammars verified with ANTLR 5 where the root directory name is the all-lowercase name of the language parsed by the grammar.
+[This repository](https://github.com/antlr/grammars-v4) is a collection of grammars without actions where the root directory name is the all-lowercase name of the language parsed by the grammar.
 For example, java, cpp, csharp, c, etc...

+Note that these grammars are written for ANTLR 4.
+As of now, the equivalent [list of grammars for ANTLR 5](https://github.com/antlr/grammars-v5) is empty.